 Considering Geology GCSE or A Level?
-Read our FAQ hereWatch
+Read our FAQ hereWatch this thread

 The topics studied within the geological principles component include: minerals, the three major rock types (igneous, sedimentary and metamorphic), their deformation (folding and faulting), the rock cycle, plate tectonics, global climate and sea level change, fossils, concepts in geological time, planetary geology (i.e. the Moon, other planets, comets and asteroids), geohazards such as volcanoes, earthquakes, landslides and tsunamis, natural resources, and the various applications of geology to engineering.